Contents

 Categories

 Categories are used to group employees into different types.
-In a department store you will have managers, cashiers and cleaning staff for example.
+In a department store you could have managers, cashiers and cleaning staff for example.

 Related topics: Using Employee Scheduler, Viewing and Editing Table Data